TheBrama0/Exportify-CSV-Compiler-Tool/README.md

 ---

-**Made for Exportify users – because combining metadata and audio features shouldn't be a hassle.**
+**Made for Exportify users – because combining metadata shouldn't be a hassle.**